josharchibald/newsML/README.md

 # Prerequisits
-You will need to install these dependences: requests pandas numpy tqdm scikit-learn h5py yfinance
+You will need to install these dependences: requests pandas numpy tqdm scikit-learn h5py yfinance torch

 You will also need an API key for the New York Times archive API.
 Visit this
 site: